-The average cost of a facelift in Tampa, FL is between $8,000-$9,000.
-However, the cost will likely vary because Dr. Castellano personalizes each procedure.
-Facelift costs vary depending on the type of facelift technique that is used and what you have done during your procedure.
-With that being said, you will be given an estimate during your initial consultation, and all changes to that price will be discussed with you before your facelift.
+The average cost of a facelift in Tampa is between $8,000-$9,000.
+However, the cost will likely vary depending on the type of facelift technique that our plastic surgeon uses and the complexities of the procedure.
+Dr. Castellano will give a more accurate estimate during your initial consultation, explain what’s included in the quoted amount, and notify you of any changes to the price.

 What a Facelift Looks Like When Done Correctly

 When a facelift is done correctly, the patient’s face will appear younger and void of most wrinkles and sagging skin.
 The skin will also appear to be together, and the patient’s look will be overall more contoured.